amordahl/satune/README.md

 java -jar satune.jar --tool cbmc --threshold 1.0 --seed 1234 --search anneal --ml-model classification
 ```

 For other tools, simply replace the value of the --tool parameter.
-Running this command will produce log files in the `experiment/tools/` directory.
+Running this command will produce log files called `log_anneal_cbmc_*` in the `experiment/tools/` directory.
 If you did not run the previous step, which limits the dataset for CBMC, this command will take a long time.
 Using the reduced examples, this step ran in less than 10 minutes on our machine.

 #### Step 4 - Analyze SATune results

 10. The following command will save all the result lines from the log files SATune generated:
+11.
 ```shell
 grep "Final result:" log_anneal_cbmc_* > satune-stats/stats-cbmc.csv
 ```